Alecvalor/FlameJump/index.md

-If you have any questions or problem about my App Flame jump contact me at :
+If you have any questions or problem about my App contact me at :

-akmeda.games@gmail.com
+volvagiagames@gmail.com